MoviPrep Sebastian Vettel exhaust relates what happens in most of our

 Then Graham presented a full colour diagram of my alimentary canal.
-After muttering something about a Barrett's oesophagus and tracing the passage that blood follows from your heart to your anus, with various stopoff places with names like sphincter and the twelve finger organ.
+After muttering something about a Barrett's oesophagus and tracing the passage that blood follows from your heart to your anus, with various stop off places with names like sphincter and the twelve-finger organ.
 That one really worried me.
-Was he suggesting that I was a perv and hid my sex toys up there somewhere.
-Then my Dutch vocab kicked in, ah, that's what those coffee-shop people call the duodenum.
+Was he suggesting that I was a perv and hid my sex toys up there somewhere?
+Then my Dutch vocabulary kicked in; ah, that's what those coffee shop people call the duodenum.

-Or was the word defect? in which case I might wake up with a C-bag that would be dangling somewhere down near my other S-sac.
+Or was the word defect?
+In which case I might wake up with a C-bag that would be dangling somewhere down near my other S sac.

 left feeling quite nauseous.
 Graham was going to descend with one tube,